Quality Assurance Certification Program

 Certified Hot Mixed Asphalt Concrete Inspector (HMAC):

-The purpose of the HMAC Inspector class is to provide each participant with information and tools to be an effective HMAC Inspector.
+The certified hot mixed asphalt concrete inspector is responsible for ensuring quality HMAC pavement construction.
+The inspector has knowledge of the paving process and related plans, specifications and special provisions.
 Attention is focused on items that can be inspected that are critical to the performance of HMAC and necessary for fulfilling contract documentation requirements.
 Five year certification.

 Certified Mix Design Technician (CMDT):

 A CMDT is responsible for preparing HMAC and EAC Mix Designs, including all material testing and data analysis necessary to properly complete a design.
 A CMDT prepares designs for both dense and open graded HMAC mixtures.
-Three year certification; two year recertifications.
+Certification duration: Initial - 3 years and recertification - 2 years.

 Certified Traffic Signal Inspector (CTSI):

-Traffic Signal Inspection training is designed to provide the training and resources necessary to properly inspect Traffic Signal and Electrical Installations on State Highways.
-The training focuses on Traffic Signals, but applies to all Electrical Installations.
+Traffic Signal Inspectors have the knowledge to properly inspect Traffic Signal and Electrical Installations on State Highways.
 Three year certification.

 Concrete Control Technician (CCT):

-A CCT is responsible for proportioning concrete mixtures to meet job requirements and for making adjustments to the mix design and mix production as necessary to provide a concrete mixture of the quality required by specifications.
-A CCT certification may be obtained through a program conducted through Oregon Concrete and Aggregate Producers Association (OCAPA).
-Three year certification.
+A CCT is responsible for proportioning concrete mixtures to meet project requirements and for making adjustments to the mix design as necessary to provide a concrete mixture of the quality required by specifications.
+A CCT certification may be obtained through a program conducted by OCAPA.
+Certification duration: Initial and recertification - 3 years

 Concrete Strength Testing Technician (CSTT):

 A CSTT is responsible for testing the compressive or flexural strength of hardened concrete cylinders or beams.
-The duties of a CSTT include proper capping of specimens (bonded and unbonded), correct operation of breaking device and visual evaluation of broken specimens.
-Also, the CSTT is responsible to insure the proper handling, mold removal, logging and curing of field fabricated samples upon arrival at the laboratory.
-A CSTT certification may be obtained through a program conducted by ACI.
-Five year certification.
+The duties of a CSTT include proper capping of specimens (bonded and unbonded), correct operation of breaking device, and visual evaluation of broken specimens.
+Also, the CSTT is responsible to ensure the proper handling, mold removal, logging and curing of field fabricated samples upon arrival at the laboratory.
+A CSTT certification may be obtained through a program conducted by the Oregon Chapter of the American Concrete Institute.
+Certification duration: Initial and recertification - 5 years.

 Quality Control Technician (QCT):

-A QCT performs testing of fresh Portland cement concrete including sampling, concrete temperature, slump, unit weight, air content, and fabrication of specimens for strength testing and performs other duties including calculating cement content and water-cement ratio as required by specifications.
-QCT certification may be obtained through the ACI certification program, with Oregon Supplement, conducted through OCAPA.
-Five year certification.
+A QCT performs testing of fresh Portland cement concrete including sampling, concrete temperature, slump, unit weight, air content, and fabrication of specimens for strength testing, and performs other duties including calculating cement content and water-cement ratio as required by specifications.
+QCT certification may be obtained through the American Concrete Institute (ACI) Concrete Field Testing Technician - Grade 1 certification program, with the Oregon written supplement test, conducted by the Oregon Concrete and Aggregate Producers Association (OCAPA).
+Certification duration: Initial and recertification - 5 years

 Site programmed by TAD Web Team;